nephio-project/docs/content/en/docs/guides/install-guides/package-transformations.md

 nephio-example-packages   git    Package   false        True    https://github.com/nephio-project/nephio-example-packages.git
 ```

-To see all the remote packages that are available:
+To see all the remote packages that are available use the `$ porchctl rpkg get` command.

-$ porchctl rpkg get

 ```bash
 NAME                                                               PACKAGE                              WORKSPACENAME   REVISION   LATEST   LIFECYCLE   REPOSITORY